BeamMW/beam-docs/source/rtd_pages/user_cli_wallet_guide.rst

 You will be prompted to enter Wallet Password, which is used to protect the wallet database

-.. admonition:: WARNING: Choose strong password for the wallet and keep it secret
+.. warning:: Choose strong password for the wallet and keep it secret

    Anyone who knows your wallet password and will have access to your machine will be able to spend your coins and will have access to all metadata store in the wallet, including transaction history.